 We are always looking for ways to use up sourdough starter discard and this cracker recipe is definitely a keeper!

-More easy recipes to make with sourdough starter discard: sourdough discard crackers / sourdough pizza crust / sourdough naan / sourdough crepes
+More easy recipes to make with sourdough starter discard: sourdough seed crackers / sourdough discard crackers / sourdough pizza crust / sourdough naan / sourdough pasta

 Ingredients needed

-The ingredients needed to make a rustic sourdough butter crackers are:
+The ingredients needed to make rustic sourdough butter crackers are:

 - all-purpose flour: Any wheat flour or whole wheat flour will work.
 I use Einkorn flour in this recipe.